dennisrazumovsky/precizer/README.ru.md

 Starting of database file myhost.db integrity check...
 The database myhost.db is in good condition
 These files no longer exist and will be deleted against the DB myhost.db:
-delete ignored diff2/1/AAA/BCB/CCC/a.txt
+clean ignored diff2/1/AAA/BCB/CCC/a.txt
-delete ignored diff2/1/AAA/ZAW/A/b/c/a_file.txt
+clean ignored diff2/1/AAA/ZAW/A/b/c/a_file.txt
-delete ignored diff2/1/AAA/ZAW/D/e/f/b_file.txt
+clean ignored diff2/1/AAA/ZAW/D/e/f/b_file.txt
-delete ignored diff2/2/AAA/BBB/CZC/a.txt
+clean ignored diff2/2/AAA/BBB/CZC/a.txt
 Start vacuuming...
 The database has been vacuumed
 </sub>